Last Updated: 05-Mar-2021

 - Convenience comes with a cost (SaaS)

-- You cannot change the element locators that Mabl use to find UI controls even if you’re 100% sure that your locator is the best.
+- You cannot change the element locators that Mabl uses to find UI controls even if you’re 100% sure that your locator is the best.

-This list was composed as of early 2019.
+This list was composed as of early 2019 and recently updated in Mar 2021.
 The tool market for automation testing is very competitive.
-So you can expect radical changes and innovative features being introduced everyday.
+So you can expect radical changes and innovative features being introduced every day.
 If you spot some outdated information, please let me know.
 I’ll fix ASAP.

 Have you seen better Selenium alternatives not listed above?
 Comment the tool names and why you think they are the best below.